 While this Redevelopment Plan provides an outline for the redevelopment of the three sub-areas, the details of how the redevelopment will be implemented will need to be specified in a redevelopment agreement that is negotiated between the Town and the redeveloper(s).
 No development shall proceed to the Dover Planning Board for subdivision or site plan approval until after a redevelopment agreement is executed by the Town of Dover in accordance with Section 9 of the Local Redevelopment and Housing Law.
-The redevelopment agreement shall conform to the provisions of this Redevelopment Plan.
+The redevelopment agreement shall conform to the provisions of this Redevelopment Plan, including the community benefits provisions of Section VIII when tax abatements or exemptions are requested as part of redevelopment projects.